holgerjs/monthly-azure-and-python-feed/README.md

 ### Updates

+- [Developing Azure Functions using the v2 programming model for Python | Azure Friday](https://youtu.be/KARieaWBxuk)     > Gavin Aguiar and Shreya Batra join Scott Hanselman to discuss the v2 programming model for Azure Functions using Python.

 - Announcements of [the latest beta release of the Azure Text Analytics client libraries for Python](https://devblogs.microsoft.com/azure-sdk/announcing-the-new-beta-release-of-azure-text-analytics-libraries/) [18].
 The blog post highlights Python samples for these features:
     - Abstractive summarization
     - Named entity recognition (NER) resolutions